 Step 3: Click File to find the converted file which is also our target video.
 Click Download to save it on our PC.

-I am not a premium member, so the output file is delivered with watermark.
-Overall, the converting speed is fast, but uploading, downloading speed me some time.
-Another annoying thing is that there are some ads for unknown apps, we may miss click it and enter the landing page of advertisements.
+If you are not a premium member, the output file would come with a watermark.
+The converting speed is fast, but the uploading and downloading process is a little sluggish.
+Another annoying thing is that there are ads for unknown apps popping up now and then.

-Premiere Pro > VideoProc > VLC > HDconvert
+Premiere Pro > VideoProc Converter > VLC > HDconvert

-Besides the capability on converting 4K to 1080P, we also value their additional video processing toolkits.
-Adobe Premiere Pro, a typical non-linear video editing system, superiors other convertors in video process toolkits doubtlessly.
-It contains all the tools and features that are needed to professionally edit a video.
-If there is any need to apply advanced editing decisions, Premiere Pro is definitely the top choice.
+Besides the capability on converting 4K to 1080P, we also attach great importance to their additional processing toolkits.
+Adobe Premiere Pro, a typical non-linear video editing system, superiors other video convertors with its multifarious editing tools, and thus if there is any need to apply advanced editing decisions, Premiere Pro is definitely the top choice.

-On condition that you just need to do some basic edit like cutting, trimming, splitting, merging, cropping, stabilizing and etc., VideoProc is the best option.
+On condition that you just need some basic edits like cutting, trimming, splitting, merging, cropping, stabilizing and etc., VideoProc Converter is the best option.
 And VLC Media Player and HDconvert are not advised when it comes to video editing sicne both of them are not up to most of the editing tasks.

-Acquiring and delivering in 4K may take more time than many think to become ubiquitous.
-Before that, downscaling 4K to 1080P is the simplest way for us to get a similar to 4K visual experience.
-When it comes to choosing convertors, always keep in mind that the choice totally depends on your requirements.
-Like if you are a newbie, and all you need is converting some HEVC or VP9 4K videos to 1080P with some basic edit.
-Then VideoProc is a magnificent tool to try as it is fast, simple, stable and versatile.
+It would be a long way to go before 4K going ubiquitous.
+Before that, converting 4K to 1080p is the easiest approach for us to relish a 4K-like visual experience.
+While in selecting the right 4K to 1080p convertor, always keep in mind that what you choose depends on your own requirements.
+But overall, as a newbie, VideoProc Converter is a magnificent tool to try as it is fast, simple, stable and versatile.
 If you are a professional editor with demand for audiovisual content with transitions, extra elements like boxes and rectangles or other complicated effect, Premiere Pro blows away the competition.